 Kawasaki Ninja H2R

-This is not a motorcycle, it is a monster.
+This is not a motorcycle, it is a monster and world No 1 bike.
 It has a massive 998-cc, four stroke, liquid cooled - inline four, double overhead camshaft, 16 valve engine that makes 197.3 BHP @11,000 rpm.
+The H2R may not be the biggest bike in the world but it definitely is the quickest.
 It has a host of proprietary traction control and braking control systems that help keep the wheels on the road at all times.
-And they are required, because this bike does 0-100 km/h in just 2.5 seconds.
+And they are required, because Kawasaki’s fastest bike does 0-100 km/h in just 2.5 seconds.

-The Kawasaki Ninja H2R is by far the fastest bike in the world today.
+The Kawasaki Ninja H2R top speed of 400 km/h is a world record making it the fastest bike in the world today.

-Another quick bike from Suzuki, the Hayabusa used to be on top spot before it was replaced by faster bikes.
+Another world top speed bike from Suzuki, the Hayabusa used to be on top spot before it was replaced by faster bikes.
 It features a 1300 cc engine with 204 BHP, and 155 Nm of torque.
-The Hayabusa has a long list of speed records thanks to its incredible engine and handling characteristics.
+The Hayabusa top speed is 312 km/h with a long list of speed records thanks to its incredible engine and handling characteristics.
+This Suzuki motorcycle also ranks high on the top 10 racing bikes in the world.

 Honda CBR 1100 Blackbird